Jannis12324/meme_generator/README.md

 Puts this quote on a random picture.
 `python meme.py --path "example_image.jpg" --body "To shit or not to shit." --author "Gnarles Barkley"` Like the example above with a supplied image.

+###
+Start the flask web app by `python app.py`.
+The console will tell you the server it is running on.
+Head to the browser and enter the server it is running on.
+Hit `random` to create a random meme.
+Hit `custom` to create one
 # Dependencies
+certifi==2020.12.5
+chardet==4.0.0
 click==7.1.2
 Flask==1.1.2
+idna==2.10
 itsdangerous==1.1.0
 Jinja2==2.11.3
 lxml==4.6.3